 - 1 Download the installer for Mac from www.avid.com.
-After downloading, make sure the installer is uncompressed (.dmg). - 2 Ensure that Pro Tools is already installed and has been launched at least once on your computer. - 3 If Pro Tools is running, quit Pro Tools. - 4 Locate and double-click the plug-in installer disk image. - 5 Drag the plug-in (.aaxplugin) to the Plug-Ins folder alias in the disk image.
+After downloading, make sure the installer is uncompressed (.dmg). - 2 Ensure that Pro Tools is already installed and has been launched at least once on your computer. - 3 Locate and double-click the plug-in installer disk image. - 4 Drag the plug-in (.aaxplugin) to the Plug-Ins folder alias in the disk image.